dreadl0ck/kickoff/README.md

 ## Build System

 KICKOFF uses [ZEUS]("github.com/dreadl0ck/zeus) as its build system.
-You can also use the go tools for compilation / installation.
+But you can also use the go tools for compilation / installation directly.

 ## Project Stats